aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-page-manipulation/get-information-about-pages/_index.md

 ## What is an Aspose Java Tutorial?

 An **Aspose Java tutorial** is a step‑by‑step guide that demonstrates how to use Aspose’s .NET‑style APIs from Java applications.
-These tutorials focus on real‑world scenarios, giving you ready‑to‑run code and clear explanations so you can integrate Aspose functionality quickly.
+These tutorials focus on real‑world scenarios, giving you ready‑to‑run code and clear explanations so you can integrate Aspose functionality quickly. **They are designed for developers who need fast, reliable integration without extensive setup.**

 ## Why extract last modified time from OneNote pages?

+Extracting the last modified time lets you track when each OneNote page was edited, enabling automated audit logs, synchronization across devices, and activity reporting.
+By programmatically reading this timestamp you can build tools that highlight recent changes, trigger notifications, or generate compliance reports without manual inspection.
 The **last modified time** tells you when a page was last edited, which is essential for:

 - Change‑tracking and audit logs
 - Synchronizing notes across devices
 - Generating reports that show recent activity

-By pulling this timestamp programmatically, you avoid manual inspection and can automate downstream processes.

 ## Prerequisites